evz/video-processor/README.md

     - Probably most of the `DB_*` vars based on how you setup your DB instance
     - `WORKERS_PER_HOST` (currently does nothing but it might sime day)
     - `HOST_COUNT` (ditto)
+    - `STORAGE_MOUNT` You'll probably want to use the instance store for this.
+      There's a part in the processing where chunks of the video files get written to disk so you'll need some space.
 * **Run it!** You should be able to run the AWS version of the docker compose file along with the AWS version of the .env file on the GPU instance(s) as well as your local machine like so: